 - Freezing uncooked: Prepare the cabbage rolls up until covering them in marinara.
 Place the cabbage rolls on a baking sheet covered in parchment.
 Place in the freezer until frozen solid and then transfer them to a ziplock bag that is labeled with the date.
 They can stay frozen for up to 2 months.
 When you are ready to cook them, take them out and place them in the fridge to thaw overnight.
 Then, cook them accoring to the instructions on the recipe card!

 - Freezing fully cooked: Make the cabbage rolls from start to finish.
 Cool completely.
 Place in an airtight container and store in the freezer for up to two months.

 - Preheat oven to 350 degrees.

 - Bring a large pot of water to a rolling boil.
 Season with salt.
 Use a pairing knife to cut around the core.
 Gently pull off six leaves of cabbage, trying not to break them.
-If they tear a little bit that's ok.
-You can also submerge the whole head of cabbage in the boiling water for a few minutes to losen up the leaves a bit before pulling them off.
+If they tear a little bit that's okay.
+You can also submerge the whole head of cabbage in the boiling water for a few minutes to loosen up the leaves a bit before pulling them off.
 Boil cabbage leaves, three at a time until very soft and pliable, about 3-4 minutes.

-- Add the ground beef, onion, garlic, ½ cup marinara, egg, salt, dill, nutmeg, and brown rice to a medium bowl.
+- Add the ground beef, onion, garlic, ½ cup marinara, Italian seasoning, egg, salt, dill, nutmeg, and brown rice to a medium bowl.
 Use hands or a fork to mix the ingredients just until combined.